-Dr. Justin Deckard is an experienced implant dentist located in Washington DC.
+Dr. Justin Deckard is an experienced implant dentist located in Washington, DC.
 For his patients missing several teeth, he offers many options to replace them.
-Multiple missing teeth are typically replaced by a partial denture or a fixed bridge.
+In the past, a dentist may typically replace multiple missing teeth with a partial denture or a fixed bridge.

 Multiple dental implants can securely hold partial dentures and dental bridges.
-They are better for your oral health, prevent jaw bone loss, and require less maintenance.
+They are better for oral health, prevent jaw bone loss, and require less maintenance.
 Your new teeth will look, feel, and function like natural teeth.

-Multiple Dental Implants
+Multiple Dental Implants in Washington, DC

 Implant-Supported Fixed Bridge

 A dental bridge has two dental crowns on each end with the false teeth (the pontics) between them.
 Both traditional and implant-supported dental bridges are fixed dental restorations.
 They can both replace two or more missing teeth in a row.
 Although a conventional bridge is a successful treatment, there are many benefits to choosing an implant-supported bridge.

 Traditional dental bridges can replace one or more consecutive missing teeth.
 A significant disadvantage to choosing a bridge is that your dentist must file down two teeth on either side of the gap to accommodate the bridgework.
 Essentially, you are replacing missing teeth by damaging two more teeth.
 Also, a traditional fixed bridge does not replace the teeth at the root.